 Admission to all Graduate Studies in Nursing Majors begins with submission of required application forms, letters of recommendation, writing sample, and official transcripts of previous college and university studies.
-Applications will be received by the Division of Graduate Studies in Nursing.
+Applications will be received by the Division of Graduate Nursing.
 Applications will be kept on file for a period of 18 months.
-Acceptance into any Graduate Studies in Nursing program will remain valid for a period of 18 months.
+Acceptance into any Graduate Nursing program will remain valid for a period of 18 months.

 - Interview with the Committee; and/or